-It’s no easy feat to distill the culture of an agency that has over 12 offices, nearly 300 employees, 30 years of operation, and over 15 languages spoken languages spoken into a few words and pixels.
+It’s no easy feat to distill the culture of an agency that has over 12 offices, nearly 300 employees, 30 years of operation, and over 15 languages spoken into a few words and pixels.

 However, if we only had one word to describe The Hoffman Agency’s culture, it would be “care.”